Managing pain and other symptoms

 Describing your pain

 Macmillan Cancer Support has useful information on describing your pain.

 This can help your doctor or nurse understand the kind of pain you're feeling and work out the best way of treating it.

-The information is written for people who have cancer, but is relevant for anybody who's experiencing pain.
+The information is written for people who have cancer, but is relevant for anybody who's in pain.

-Your condition or medicine may make you feel sick or vomit.
+Your condition or medicine may make you feel sick or be sick (vomit).
 There's anti-sickness medicine you can take, so talk to your doctor or nurse if you're feeling sick or being sick.

 It may also help to:

 - try eating small amounts often, rather than trying to eat large meals